 After all, remember those cranky times when your toddler didn’t get his nap? 😫

 Kids thrive on routine and knowing what to expect.

-Setting up a daily routine might be just what you need to keep your kids happy (and well-behaved) during the summer months.
+Setting up a daily routine for summer might be just what you need to keep your kids happy (and well-behaved) during the summer months.

 Wake up before your kids

 I know, I know.
 It’s summer!
 Late nights around a campfire, lazy days when your biggest task is dragging out the sprinkler, and nowhere to go so you actually have a chance to sleep in.

 While you may have big plans for sleeping in, chances are that your kids have other plans.